Clubs & Activities

 This past year (2017), 36 students responded to the open call for involvement, and 22 committed to being a part of the YATST / Student Senate.
 The group is also partnering with Up!
 For Learning, a Vermont based organization that helps students develop the skills they need to assess their learning environment, and begin making positive changes at their school.

 Students interested in becoming a part of YATST should contact Advisors Kara Merrill, Lisa Floyd, and Bev Taft; or, Campus Life Committee Chair Carol McNair.

 The Captains’ Council helps to better prepare our current varsity RU athletic team leaders.
 Leadership is something that is both innate and must also be fostered through experience.
 The Captains’ Council meets bi

 -weekly to discuss various aspects of leadership, to organize and lead service experiences for the benefit of the athletics community, and to recommend non-captain student athletes to attend the Student Leadership Conference (November each year).

 Membership to the Captains’ Council is comprised of named captains across all RU sponsored varsity sports teams.
 The definition of an RU captain: A captain must lead by example and also display leadership characteristics such as humility, compassion, and fair and consistent treatment of themselves and others in the body and spirit of their team.

 The Yearbook staff is responsible for the design, creation, editing, and printing of the annual RUHS yearbook.
-To learn more about or to participate in putting together the Student Yearbook, contact advisors Kelly Tucker and Eileen Snow.
+To learn more about or to participate in putting together the Student Yearbook, contact advisor Kelly Tucker.